truthcoin/www.truthcoin.info/_posts/16-11-2014-pow-and-mining.md

 It really is that simple.
 It would be obvious to anyone who understood [economic rent](http://en.wikipedia.org/wiki/Economic_rent) and [opportunity cost](http://en.wikipedia.org/wiki/Opportunity_cost) (for example, as applied in the [Law of Rent](http://en.wikipedia.org/wiki/Law_of_rent)).

 Why isn't this widely known in the Bitcoin community?
-Well, it would seem that prevailing disagreement with today’s FED Policy (a contentious, real world, imperfect attempt to execute on one particular strategy [chosen among many] – a strategy, confined completely to the applied half of the “monetary policy” subset of the “policy” subset of the “macro” discipline of the field of economics) has led to a sort of groupthink-powered, willful ignorance of economic science.
+Well, it would seem that prevailing disagreement with today’s FED Policy (a contentious, real world, imperfect attempt to execute on one particular strategy [chosen among many] – a strategy, confined completely to the applied half of the “monetary policy” subset of the “policy” subset of the “macro” discipline of the field of economics) has led Bitcoiners to a sort of groupthink-powered, willful ignorance of economic science.

 Which is a shame, because just by visiting [certain corners](http://en.wikipedia.org/wiki/Cost-of-production_theory_of_value) of Wikipedia, certain 2.0 "designers" could have saved themselves a lot of time.